edamametechnologies/flodbadd/WHITELISTS.md

     let mut new_exceptions = Vec::new();
     let mut conformance = true;

-    // Evaluate all sessions against the current whitelist for session_entry in sessions.iter() {
+    // Evaluate only egress sessions (originating from self/local but not local-local) against the current whitelist for session_entry in sessions.iter() {
         let session_info = session_entry.value();